-If you’re new to roulette and want to know more about betting strategies, you’ve come to the right place!
-This article will cover the basics behind the Fibonacci roulette system, a negative progression strategy that functions similarly to the Martingale.
-This betting strategy calls for an increase of the wager on a loss and a decrease on a win, but it’s a bit more nuanced than other strategies.
-Read on to learn more about this betting strategy and how to use it on roulette.
+This roulette betting system calls for an increase of the bet on a loss and a decrease on a win, but it’s a bit more nuanced than other strategies.
+Read on to learn more about this betting strategy and how to use it while playing roulette games.

-As with all betting progression strategies, it is recommended that you start off with a low wager.
 To use the Fibonacci strategy in roulette, follow the simple steps below.
-We will use €1 as a starting wager.
+We will use a single-unit bet of €1 as a starting bet.

 - If you’re just starting out, we recommend playing the free demo version of RNG roulette.
-This allows you to control the pace of the game and practice betting strategies without draining your bankroll.
-Although the demo is only available to registered users at online casinos, it is best to try new strategies with as little risk as possible.
-When you’re ready to play with real wagers, you can enjoy First Person roulette tables or join one of the Live Casino roulette games at LV BET!
+This allows you to control the pace of the roulette game and practice betting strategies without draining your bankroll.
+When you’re ready to play with real wagers, you can enjoy First Person roulette tables or join one of the Live Casino roulette games at one of the best online casinos out there: LV BET!

-- Whether you win or lose your first bet, your next wager will be €1 as well.
+- Whether you win or lose your first bet, your following bet will be €1 as well.

 - If you win the second wager, keep placing bets of €1 until you lose.

-- On a loss, increase your wager to the next number on the sequence, €2.
+- If you suffer a losing bet, increase your wager to the next number in the sequence, €2.

-- If you lose again, keep advancing further in the sequence until the next win.
+- Should more losing bets ensue, keep advancing (betting the sum of the previous two bets) further in the sequence until the next win.
 For example, three subsequent losses mean that the following wagers should be €3, €5 and €8.

 - When the streak ends with a win, decrease your wager by going back two numbers in the sequence.
 For example, if you win on the €8 wager, your next bet will be €3.